nephio-project/porch/docs/content/en/docs/5_architecture_and_components/porch-apiserver/design.md

 ## Background Operations

+The Porch API Server delegates background operations to separate controller components for better separation of concerns and scalability.
+Repository synchronization and lifecycle management are handled by the [Repository Controller]({{% relref "/docs/5_architecture_and_components/controllers/repository-controller/_index.md" %}}), which runs as a separate component using the controller-runtime framework.

-See [Functionality]({{% relref "/docs/5_architecture_and_components/porch-apiserver/functionality.md#background-operations" %}}) for detailed implementation of background operations including repository synchronization and resource cleanup.
+See [Functionality]({{% relref "/docs/5_architecture_and_components/porch-apiserver/functionality.md#background-operations" %}}) for detailed implementation of other background operations including resource cleanup.

 ## Design Decisions